 - 1. The set of lectures on the course "Comparative Law Research". - 2.
-The guidelines for writing a course paper / project (if any) on the course "Comparative Law Research". - The training toolkit for self- studies to master the course is placed on the course page in the university telecommunication training and information system under the set procedure.
+The guidelines for writing a course paper / project (if any) on the course "Comparative Law Research". - \ The training toolkit for self- studies to master the course is placed on the course page in the university telecommunication training and information system under the set procedure.

-8. ASSESSMENT TOOLKIT AND GRADING SYSTEM FOR EVALUATION OF STUDENTS' COMPETENCES LEVELUPON COURSECOMPLETION
+8. ASSESSMENT TOOLKIT AND GRADING SYSTEM\ FOR EVALUATION OF STUDENTS' COMPETENCES LEVELUPON COURSECOMPLETION

-The assessment toolkit and the grading system to evaluate the competences formation level (competences in part) upon the course study completionare specified in the Appendix to the course syllabus.
+The assessment toolkit and the grading system\ to evaluate the competences formation level (competences in part) upon the course study completionare specified in the Appendix to the course syllabus.

-The assessment toolkit and the grading system are formed on the basis of the requirements of the relevant local normative act of RUDN University (regulations / order).
+\ The assessment toolkit and the grading system are formed on the basis of the requirements of the relevant local normative act of RUDN University (regulations / order).

-DE (DE OT EILO)

 Associate Professor of the

 Department of Theory of Law

-and State C P. Zinkovskiy
+and State S.B.
+Zinkovskiy

-S.B.
-Zinkovskiy name and surname

 position, department signature name and surname

-HEAD OF EDUCATIONAL DEL DA DTMENIT.

-HEAD OF EDUCATIONAL DEI PARTMENT:
+HEAD OF EDUCATIONAL DE EPARTMENT:

-Discrete a state I am Institute C.D.
-7:-11-:

-Director of the Law Institute S.B.
-Zinkovskiy

-name of department signature name and surname

-HEAD OF HIGHER EDUCATION ON PROGRAMME:

 Head of the Department of

-administrative and financial law O.A.
-Yastrebov
+Theory of Law and State A.A.
+Klishas

+position, department signature name and surname

+HEAD OF HIGHER EDUCATI ON PROGRAMME:

+Head of the Department of

+Theory of Law and State

+Theory of Law and State A.A.
+Klishas

-department signature name and surname
+position, department signature name and surname